Isaac I Komnenos: Military situation

 The rebellion and civil war that brought Isaac to the throne had concentrated Byzantium's military might away from its borders.
 The contemporary Armenian historian Aristakes Lastivertsi reports that the Georgian lord Ivane took advantage of this opportunity to capture two Byzantine frontier forts as well as an imperial tax collector, and lay siege to Theodosiopolis.
 The Byzantine doux at Ani drove him off, but Ivane then called upon some Turks for assistance.
 About a month after Isaac's coronation, these raiders reached Melitene, whose inhabitants were allowed to depart before the city was plundered by the Turks.
 Local Byzantine troops managed to blockade the mountain passes, forcing the raiders to winter in the region of Chorzane.
 In spring 1058, the Turks were ambushed and defeated while they attacked the fort of Mormrans, leaving most of their captives behind.
 At about the same time or shortly after, another Turkish raid into Taron was heavily defeated by the Byzantine defenders.
 Melitene was repaired and refortified, and made the seat of a doux.

 Constantine IX had famously abolished the military obligations of the Armenian thematic troops in exchange for cash payments, a step widely regarded, both by contemporaries and modern historians, as having catastrophic consequences for Byzantium's eastern defences, especially against the mounting Turkish threat.
 The Turks had taken Vaspurakan during the regency following Constantine's death, exposing the Anatolian interior to their raids.
-While Isaac does not appear to have acted to restore the thematic armies, according to Kaldellis, the reaction of the local forces to these events does not appear to indicate a degradation of Byzantium's defensive abilities in the East, but rather the continued and successful application of old-established counter-raiding principles as codified in Nikephoros Phokas' De velitatione bellica a century earlier.
+While Isaac does not appear to have acted to restore the thematic armies, according to Kaldellis, the reaction of the local forces to these events does not appear to indicate a degradation of Byzantium's defensive abilities in the East, but rather the continued and successful application of old-established counter-raiding principles as codified in Nikephoros Phokas's De velitatione bellica a century earlier.

 Isaac led only one military expedition, in late summer of 1059, into the Balkan provinces that had been suffering raids by the Hungarians and the Pechenegs.
 The details of the campaign are obscure, but the two had possibly entered into an alliance.
 At Serdica, the emperor made a treaty with the Hungarians—who appear to have kept the fortress town of Sirmium—before moving against the Pechenegs in the area of Moesia.
 Most of the Pechenegs submitted again to imperial authority.
-The only major combat was against the fortified stronghold of a certain Selte, a recalcitrant Pecheneg leader.
+The only major combat was against the fortified stronghold of Selte, a recalcitrant Pecheneg chief, whom the Byzantines quickly defeated and captured.

 On its return march the army was caught in a sudden storm on 24 September.
 Many men and supplies were lost, while Isaac barely escaped death when a tree struck by lightning fell next to him.
 This was followed by the false rumour that a tax assessor in the eastern provinces was plotting rebellion, and Isaac hastened back to the capital.
 Despite these events, Psellos claims that at this point Isaac's character changed markedly, and that he became "more haughty to such an extent that he held everyone else in contempt", including his own brother.